 But if we had to choose a winner out of these five budget AR-15s, it would be the Smith & Wesson M&P15 Sport II.
 It’s a battle ready AR-15 built to military specifications and comes with features such as a dust cover and forward assist that many other budget AR-15s require you add on yourself in order to keep the price down.
 Yes, the Ruger AR-556 also comes with these features, but the Smith & Wesson seems to be smoother in overall fit and operation.

 The M&P15 Sport II is further reinforced by its extremely durable finish and Smith & Wesson’s stellar reputation for quality, which wasn’t easily earned.
-If you’re a prepper who wants an AR-15, that won’t fail you, for an end of the world scenario, the M&P15 Sport II is simply the most concrete choice for a budget AR-15.
+If you’re a prepper who wants an AR-15, that won’t fail you, for an end of the world scenario, the M&P15 Sport II is simply the most concrete choice for a budget AR-15 (with the Armalite Defender 15 coming in a close second).